 - 1. Biological Aerated Filtration (BAF) Spectra units replacement/rehabilitation (\$300,000 in debt).
-The engineering for this component will be completed in 2021 with available cash. - 2.
-Rehabilitation of Secondary Effluent Pump # 2 (\$250,000 in debt) - 3.
-Rehabilitation of Secondary Effluent Pump #4 (\$250,000 in debt)
+The engineering for this component was completed with available cash, and the project implementation started in spring 2023.
+We anticipate this project to be completed by the end of 2024 - 2.
+Rehabilitation of Secondary Effluent Pump #2 (\$250,000 in debt) This rehabilitation was completed in fall of 2022. - 3.
+Rehabilitation of Secondary Effluent Pump # 4 (\$250,000 in debt) This rehabilitation was completed in spring of 2023.

-In 2023 we plan to spend \$250,000 (in debt) for engineering and \$450,000 (in debt) for construction on the following scope:
+On February 7, 2023 the County Legislature authorized \$700,000 (in debt) for engineering and construction on the following scope:

-- 1. Rehabilitation of Secondary Effluent Pump # 3 (\$250,000 for construction) - 2.
-Mixer replacement in sludge blend building (\$100,000 for construction) - 3.
-Aeration air flow meter replacement (\$50,000 for construction) - 4.
-Secondary Bypass Outfall Shore Structure and Manhole Repairs (\$50,000 for construction) - 5.
-UV Disinfection System Evaluation and Alternatives Study (\$200,000 for engineering)

-6. Grease/Grit Handling with Dewatering Provisions / Lagoons (\$50,000 for engineering)
+- 1. Rehabilitation of Secondary Effluent Pump # 3 (\$250,000 for construction).
+This rehabilitation is planned to be completed in fall of 2023. - 2.
+Mixer replacement in sludge blend building (\$100,000 for construction) This project is no longer necessary, and funds will be reallocated to aeration flow meter replacement because we did not have sufficient funds for construction/installation. - 3.
+Aeration air flow meter replacement (\$50,000 for construction) Flowmeters have been procured and the installation will occur in Fall of 2023.
+We will use funds from the above phase in addition to what we have budgeted. - 4.
+Secondary Bypass Outfall Shore Structure and Manhole Repairs (\$50,000 for construction).
+As of Summer, 2023 we have not started working yet on this item. - 5.
+UV Disinfection System Evaluation and Alternatives Study (\$200,000 for engineering) Engineering RFP will be released in Summer 2023 - 6.
+Grease/Grit Handling with Dewatering Provisions / Lagoons (\$50,000 for engineering).
+The Engineering FRP is scheduled for release in in early fall 2023.

-In 2024 we plan to spend \$325,000 (in cash) for engineering and \$300,000 (in cash) for construction on the following scope:
+In 2024 we plan to spend \$625,000 (in debt) for engineering and construction on the following scope: